 Alum is KAl(SO4)2 or Potassium Aluminum Sulfate.
 That sulfate thing again.
 I haven’t discerned why sulfates keep popping up but there are three sulfates that you see in ink ingredients.
 Iron Sulfate, Alum and Copper Sulfate.

 Copper sulfate shows up with such regularity that it could almost be thought to be useful in making ink.
 I have made ink recipes that included copper sulfate in the ingredient list.
 I split one batch so that half the batch of ink had the appropriate amount of copper sulfate and the other half had no copper sulfate in it.
 The half without the copper sulfate wrote much blacker.
 So why include it at all?
 I don’t know.
 But I think they might have stumbled across one of the laws of chemistry.
 There is a hierarchy of interactive metals.
 The more reactive metals will replace the less active metals.
 This video does a great job explaining it.
 So if they were using a raw iron such as scrap iron and were using the copper sulfate they would have been making Iron Sulfate with the copper dropping out of solution.
 This video shows that happening.
-I buy copper sulfate from Frey Scientific.

 Ink making is a very creative process that changed depending on what you had around you to make the ink.
 Over time the ink recipes changed becoming more refined but also more robust finding more ingredients that would, in theory, make better inks than the previous inks.
 In the end the sheer variety of ingredients alone is a testament to the creativity that went into making ink.
 And this creativity allowed a very permanent chemical ink to be created in vastly disparate places and times.
-And because of the ink we know about taxation, transactions, inventories, domesday, the Magna Carta, calendars, Archimedes, Plato and just about every aspect we know anything about in the middle ages.
+And because of that ink we know about taxation, transactions, inventories, domesday, the Magna Carta, calendars, Archimedes, Plato and just about every aspect we know anything about in the middle ages.
 We owe all that knowledge from the past we have to ink.